 With a full range of infrastructure, platform, and applications, Oracle Cloud delivers higher performance, lower cost, and easier migration.
 Our Everything Everywhere commitment means you can access the same services with consistent service level agreements (SLAs) in cloud regions that span all data security classifications.

-Oracle Cloud Infrastructure is redefining how national security agencies can modernize and innovate.
-Oracle Generation 2 Cloud delivers low latency and security from the core to the edge with the performance to power your most demanding workloads with best-in-class performance, reliability, and availability.
+Oracle Cloud is redefining how national security agencies can modernize and innovate.
+Oracle Generation 2 Cloud delivers low latency and security from the core to the edge with best-in-class performance, reliability, and availability.

 Gartner's report discusses key challenges, analyzes the Oracle Cloud Infrastructure (OCI) offering, and includes recommendations for sourcing, procurement, and vendor management leaders.